BrainPotter/CEOSOD/README.md

-# ConsistencySOD: A One-Step, Encoder-Decoder, and Consistency-Model-based Small Object Detector in Aerial Images
+# CEOSOD: Consistency Model and Encoder-Decoder-based One-Step Small Object Detector for Unmanned Aerial Vehicles

 ## 1. Network Structure
-### 1.1 The whold framework of the ConsistencySOD:
+### 1.1 The whold framework of the CEOSOD:

 <img src="graphs/pic1.png" width="720" height="450"/>

-### 1.2 The Consistency Model of the ConsistencySOD:
+### 1.2 The Consistency Model of the CEOSOD:

 <img src="graphs/pic2.png" width="720" height="140"/>

 ## 2. Abstrat

 Detecting small objects in aerial images is significantly challenging due to their non-uniform distribution and severe scale variations caused by changing viewing angles.
-In addition, because of the limited computational power embedded in Unmanned Aerial Vehicles (UAVs), balancing the detection accuracy and efficiency remains a key problem to be addressed.
-Existing studies, e.g., Feature Pyramid Network (FPN)-based algorithms, concentrate on increasing the resolution of input feature maps.
+In addition, because of the limited computational power embedded in Unmanned Aerial Vehicles (UAVs), balancing the detection accuracy and efficiency remains a thorny problem to be addressed.
+Existing methods, e.g., Feature Pyramid Network (FPN)-based algorithms, concentrate on increasing the resolution of input feature maps.
 However, features of small objects are easily affected by unpredictable noise from the background.
-In this work, we tackle these issues by designing a new generative encoder-decoder small object detection (SOD) framework termed ConsistencySOD.
-ConsistencySOD leverage the self-consistency property provided by the well-known Consistency model, one of the recent advancements of Diffusion models, enabling the ``one-step" inference.
-First, we reformulate the SOD task as a Noise-to-Box procedure.
+In this work, we tackle these issues by designing a new generative encoder-decoder small object detection (SOD) framework termed CEOSOD.
+CEOSOD leverage the self-consistency property provided by the well-known Consistency model, one of the recent advancements of Diffusion models, enabling the ``one-step" inference.
+First, we reformulate a SOD task as a Noise-to-Box procedure.
 We then apply the Consistency Model to initialize the diffusion process with Gaussian noisy bounding boxes derived from their corresponding ground-truth annotations.
-We next introduce a denoising sampling strategy to classify and locate small objects by iterative refining their Gaussian distributions.
+We next introduce a denoising sampling strategy to classify and locate small objects by iteratively refining their Gaussian distributions.
 We finally comprehensively evaluate our proposed framework on several UAV SOD benchmarks, including VisDrone and UAVDT.
-Experimental results corroborate that ConsistencySOD performs better than the state-of-the-art methods.
+Experimental results corroborate that CEOSOD performs better than the state-of-the-art methods.

 ## 3. Contributions